Th3W1nn3real/meteor-client/README.md

 Please provide as much information as you can to best help us understand your issue and give a better chance of it being resolved.

 ## Donations
-All of our work is completely free and non-profit (donations pay only for hosting costs), therefore we are very grateful for all donations made to support us in running our community.
+ez - All of our work is completely free and non-profit (donations pay only for hosting costs), therefore we are very grateful for all donations made to support us in running our community.
 Donations can be made via our [website](https://meteorclient.com/donate) and the minimum amount to get donor benefits is €5.
 You will be rewarded with a role on our Discord server and a customisable in-game cape.
 ⚠️ _Make sure to create a Meteor account and link your Discord and Minecraft accounts to fully experience your rewards._ ⚠️